gochendong/bulita/README.md

 ## Features

-1. No registration required, one-click login.
+1. 100% fully open source frontend and backend, allowing for rapid construction based on the source code.
-2. Set multiple robots for automatic replies, Render the message of the robot using Markdown.
+2. Set up automatic replies for robots, set up separate APIs for each robot, and use Markdown to render the content of robot replies.
-3. All parameters can be customized through configuration file.
+3. One-click initialization of groups, contacts, bots, etc. through configuration files.
-4. Active official website and proactive project maintenance.
+4. You can find developers on the official website who can answer your questions in a timely manner.

 ## Install